Paarth-Jain/IITB-soc/Progress Report.md

 ---

 * 23rd to 1st April 2020
-  - I revised (python)[https://www.learnpython.org/], and read some new topics( Error, Exception Handling ,Function arguments amongst others)
+  - I revised [python](https://www.learnpython.org/), and read some new topics( Error, Exception Handling ,Function arguments amongst others)
-  - Studied the (Scipy docs)[https://scipy-lectures.org/] on a basic level for knowledge of the relevant libraries.
+  - Studied the [Scipy docs](https://scipy-lectures.org/) on a basic level for knowledge of the relevant libraries.
   - Already had a Github a github profile and had Ubuntu on my laptop.
-  - I studied pandas from (this)[https://www.youtube.com/watch?v=Iqjy9UqKKuo&list=PLQVvvaa0QuDc-3szzjeP6N6b0aDrrKyL-] source.
+  - I studied pandas from [this](https://www.youtube.com/watch?v=Iqjy9UqKKuo&list=PLQVvvaa0QuDc-3szzjeP6N6b0aDrrKyL-) source.

 * 2nd to 5th April 2020
   - Completed all the problems from the 1st assignment.